andre-j3sus/ist-meic-notes/1st-semester/ap-dei/README.md

 * **Convolutional neural networks (CNNs)** are a class of **deep neural networks** that are **specialized** for **processing data** that has a **grid-like topology**, such as **images**.
 * **Convolution layers** are alternated with **pooling layers** - **convolution** is a **linear operation** that **preserves the grid-like topology** of the input.

+---

+### Recurrent Neural Networks

+* RRNs allow to take advantage of **sequential data**;
+* Used to generate, tag and classify sequences, and are trained using **backpropagation through time**;
+* Standard RNNs suffer from vanishing and exploding gradients;
+* LSTMs and other gated units are more complex variants of RNNs that avoid vanishing gradients;
+* They can be extended to other structures like trees, images and graphs.